 Here's a great site that might help you plan ahead.

 Just an FYI for those needing soy milk like me: Starbucks in every city I've been has soymilk.
 There's something comforting about that.

-Getting your protein supplements in: There's a ton of different RTD's ready-to-drink protein drinks on the market EAS (available at Walmart), Micellar Milk, Muscle Milk, and Isopure (available at Vitamin Shoppe) are a few I've tasted.
-I'm not crazy about most RTD's so I just bring my favorite protein powder (single scoops placed in snack baggies).
-I put them in my checked luggage or send them ahead and I bring my trusty Sundessa Protein Shaker Bottle.
+Getting your protein supplements in: There's a ton of different RTD's ready-to-drink protein drinks on the market or just bring your favorite protein powder (single scoops placed in snack baggies or travel packets).
+I put them in my checked luggage or send them ahead and I bring my trusty shaker bottle.

 On long trips car trips: I always bring along some protein snacks (protein bars, cheese sticks, almonds, peanuts, crunchy cheese, turkey jerky, tuna kits, crab packets).
 I freeze a few water bottles for most of the day they keep my snacks cold in the cooler and at the end of the day the defrosted water is a nice cold drink.
 The dreaded gas station convenience store stop: Avoid the cheetos and nachos and opt for a cheesestick or nuts.